chaeyupii/ccasca/README.md

 ||I'm pansexual !!
 I love everyone, i connect with people's soul not their gender :×

-⟢please feel free to c+h with me anytime!!⊹₊⟡⋆ I love when people are being themselves around mew :D⊹ ࣪ ˖
+⟢please feel free to c+h with me anytime!!⊹₊⟡⋆ I love when people are being themselves around mew :D⊹ ࣪ ˖ +I'm always with @luc!! :3

 ᯓ★ my hobbies are playing ukelele :d I also draw and do junk journaling yaaaa ₊˚⊹ᰔ
 ![17668410690947746499669026897750](https://github.com/user-attachments/assets/a037bb7b-41e9-485f-ba3c-fec0406fd031)